Australian wildfires destroy homes, kill cattle as hundreds of people flee

 About 280 firefighters were battling the blazes while 22,000 homes were without power in the region after the high winds brought down trees, Emergency Management Commissioner Craig Lapsley said late on Sunday.

-In the northern city of Darwin, about 25,000 homes were also without power after a tropical cyclone felled trees.
+In the north Australian city of Darwin, about 25,000 homes were also without power after a tropical cyclone felled trees.
 No deaths were reported.

 Bushfires are a common and deadly threat in Australia's hot, dry summers, fuelled by highly flammable eucalyptus trees.